 And if having an advantage over other search results on the same page is not enough of a reason to bother with good meta descriptions, social media sharing should be.

 Yes, social media platforms will almost always show the meta description of the URL that is shared, and again you get to advertise your contents for free literally almost everywhere on say Facebook your page URLs may be appearing.

 Finally, did we say meta descriptions don’t affect your rankings?

 Yes, they don’t directly, but guess what is the signal to Google when many people click your links on social media and search results because they are compelled by the description?
 You guessed right!
 Google sees your listings as more relevant and moves you up the ranking.

-Off the subject of the Audit, for an ecommerce website owner the CTR is also going to play its big role on your conversion rate!
+Off the subject of the Audit, for an eCommerce website owner, the CTR is also going to play its big role in your conversion rate!

 Another common oversight with content, especially with bigger websites, tends to be having duplicate content and keyword cannibalization.
 This problem can be explained well with an example.
 Suppose your website had a product X page some time ago which you decided to redo, created a new page, but unfortunately forgot to delete the old one.

 What happens then?
 Well, you’ve ended up with duplicate content.
 The old and new product X pages will now be competing for the same keywords.

 Ok, so they will just be sharing the total traffic that your keywords would have gotten if you had only one page, but the total stays the same?
 It’s in fact the contrary.

 “The reason is simple: when you have multiple pages ranking for the same keyword, you’re actually competing with yourself.
 Consequently, each page has a lower CTR, diminished authority, and lower conversion rates than one consolidated page will have.”